ish/restish/docs/html/_sources/resources.txt

             blogcontent = db.get(self.id)
             return {'content': blogcontent}

+.. note:: If you want to stop further url traversal, explicitly return no further segments (e.g. ``return Entry(segments[0]), []`` in the Blog example above)

 Handling it yourself
 --------------------

 If you want to handle the url matching yourself then you can use the resource.any matcher.
 This literally matches any pattern and consumes nothing.
-This means you have to work out what path segments you want to pass on to the next child.
+This means you have to work out what path segments you want to pass on to the next child. (in this case ``, segments[1:]``)

 .. code-block:: python